 The key difference between them is the point in the process that the contract scope and price are established.
-The selection process for all three methods requires competing teams to submit, at minimum: qualifications, a technical approach design concept, and cost factors.
-Cost is a required component of the selection but does not have to be a price for construction, it can be overhead and profit, fees and/or other factors.
-Competing teams that are not awarded the contract are given an honorarium.
+The owner must provide a target budget in the RFP.
+The selection process for all three methods requires competing teams to submit, at minimum: qualifications, a technical approach design concept and cost or price-related factors.
+Competing teams that are not awarded the contract must be given an honorarium.

-ISSUE PROGRESSIVE TRADITIONAL BRIDGING Contract Scope & Price Established after the design-build team is selected.
+ISSUE PROGRESSIVE TRADITIONAL BRIDGING Contract Scope & Cost Established after the design-build team is selected.
 The term progressive derives from the fact that scope and cost are agreed upon through a series of steps taken jointly by the owner and the design-builder.
-May occur at any point in the process but typically during the design development phase.
 Established at the time the design-build team is selected.
 Often referred to as a "design and price competition" or "competitive design-build" because teams selected to participate in the RFP phase of the selection process submit firm proposals for the design and price.
 Established at the time the design-builder is selected.
 The term bridging derives from the fact that the owner's separate design architect/engineer provides bridging documents that prescribe a design solution which the design-builder implements.
 Selection Criteria The design-builder is selected based on qualifications and cost factors, prior to submittal of a final design and firm cost proposal.
 RFP requirements may include a management plan and/or an initial design concept.
 Qualifications typically play a larger role in team selection than other design-build types.
 The design-builder is selected based on qualifications, a design concept and a firm cost proposal.
 The quality of the design proposal is very important in some selections.
 Cost is more important in others.
 The design-builder is selected based on qualifications, a management plan to implement the owner's design concept and a firm cost proposal to complete the project.
 Selection is typically focused on cost.